marq24/ha-tibber-graphapi/README.md

 ![BeispielAnsicht](/sample-view.png)

+## Prerequisites

+- You must have **an active** Tibber account.
+- You must have used the Tibber (mobile) App to **add your Ford electrical vehicle** to your Tibber account / home

 ## Know Issues

-- Tibber GraphAPI only update SOC and range (and all other date), if vehicle is actually connected & charging... yes this SUCKS! - _Tibber claims they are working on it..._
+- Tibber GraphAPI only **update** SOC and range (and all other date), if vehicle is actually connected & charging... yes this SUCKS! - _Tibber claims they are working on it..._ This sounds a bit wired - but as long as you do not charge your car (elsewhere) the SOC will also not change.
+So this limitation should not be a big issue for users who charge their car at home.
 - EVCC charging status Code [A-F] are mainly guessed cause of inconsistent data from Tibber API
 - Probably you can do way more via the GraphAPI from Tibber - but for now I am only interested in the electrical vehicle part
 - Probably very unstable - since it's the initial version